dmidlo/histdata.com-tools/docs/neural-tpp-challenger.md

 # Bounded recurrent marked temporal point-process challenger

-`histdatacom.synthetic.neural_tpp` is one opt-in research challenger.
-It adds a small recurrent marked temporal point process (RMTPP) after the empirical, classical event-clock, static Hawkes, and regime-Hawkes comparisons.
-It does not add a neural framework dependency, change an existing model registry, promote a winner, or alter the certified empirical default.
+`histdatacom.synthetic.neural_tpp` supplies one registered RMTPP proposal engine.
+Its challenger role places it after the empirical, classical event-clock, static Hawkes, and regime-Hawkes comparators in retained campaigns.
+It remains benchmark-eligible, cannot promote a winner, and adds no neural framework dependency.

 ## Fixed model